 Note that instead of using candy molds, you can roll out the dough and use cookie cutters to cut the dough.
 You will need to refrigerate the dough for an hour before rolling it out.
 You may need to add more oat flour if the dough is too sticky to roll out.

-How to Store Baked Dog Treats
+How to Store the Treats and How Long They Last

-Can you eat dog treats?
+Can you eat these dog treats?

 Oh yes, you sure can eat these treats!
 All of the ingredients are safe for human consumption.
 Since they aren’t sweet, you probably won’t like them.
-I suggest making Sweet Potato Pecan Cookies to enjoy and share with family and friends.

 📌 Pin this to save and share 📌